HPP’s price-to-sales ratio: A comparative analysis with its peers

 Sponsored

-As well, it is important to consider HPP stock ratios such as price-to-sales, which is currently 0.65.HPP’s price to book ratio for the most recent quarter was 0.26, resulting in an 4.11 price to cash per share for the period.
+As well, it is important to consider HPP stock ratios such as price-to-sales, which is currently 0.68.HPP’s price to book ratio for the most recent quarter was 0.27, resulting in an 4.33 price to cash per share for the period.

 How does Hudson Pacific Properties Inc. (HPP) stock rate among analysts?
 Buy, sell, or hold?